based on Reviews

 • Walnuts, almonds, peanuts, hazelnuts: 65-90mg in 50g

-• whole wheat bread: 90mg in 100g
+• Whole wheat bread: 90mg in 100g

 • Lentils: 75mg in 100g

-• Oatmeal: 70mg in 50g
+• Oat flakes: 70mg in 50g

 • magnesium-rich mineral waters: 80-120mg in 0.2 l